 Examples:

-The earthquake of Parnitha in 1999 triggered the rotational landslide that was observed along the road. on the same day.
-The explosion at the Montserrat massif in 2007 (near Barcelona, Spain) triggered the rock fall event happened on 14 February 2007.
-The 1966 flood in Florence triggered mould growth on books stored in flooded library rooms.
+The earthquake of Parnitha in 1999 triggered the rotational landslide that was observed along the road on the same day.
+The explosion at the Montserrat massif in 2007 (near Barcelona, Spain) triggered the rock fall event happened on 14 February 2007 (Vilajosana et al., 2008).
+The 1966 flood in Florence triggered mould growth on books stored in flooded library rooms.(Rubinstein, N., 1966)

 In First Order Logic: